 Antibiotics & Treatment-Resistant Melanoma: A Stressful Subject

 Eleonora Leucci, PhD, an MRA-funded investigator at KU Leuven (Belgium) has determined that some antibiotics may be able to slow, or even reverse, treatment resistance that melanoma develops to targeted therapies.
-If her preliminary findings are verified in the clinic, this would be a potent weapon in the melanoma treatment arsenal and a huge win for patients.
+According to Dr. Leucci’s research, this treatment resistance is caused by a cellular stress response that allows it to adapt to its new, treatment-filled, environment.
+If these preliminary findings are verified in the clinic, this would be a potent weapon in the melanoma treatment arsenal and a huge win for patients.

 If you’ve ever had to slam on the breaks or swerve out of the way as someone enters your lane as you cruise down the highway – you know that stress is a powerful thing.
 For our ancestors, stress was absolutely critical for survival.
 That’s because stress activates the ‘fight-or-flight’ response, allowing us to run faster, fight back harder, and think more clearly.

 Our cells also experience stress, caused by lack of nutrients, UV radiation from the sun, extreme temperature, or – in the context of melanoma – the presence of BRAF/MEK targeted therapy.

 Cells want to be at equilibrium, so stress causes them to adapt in an effort to return to their baseline.
 So, stress may trigger repair processes, and temporarily shut down cell growth.
 However, when the stress is prolonged or too intense it will trigger cell death.
 Treatments designed to treat melanoma are intended to stress the rogue cells that make up melanoma.